Treehouse of Horror XXVI: Homerzilla

-In a parody of Godzilla, a crazy old Japanese man based on Grampa Simpson is constantly mocked because every day he drops a perfect donut into the ocean.
+In a parody of Godzilla and the 1998 version, a crazy old Japanese man based on Grampa Simpson is constantly mocked because every day he drops a donut into the ocean.
 When asked why he does such things, he says that is because if he does not, a huge sea monster will rise and destroy the city.
 One day, as he is preparing a donut for his "ritual", he chokes on the toppings and dies.
 With nobody to drop the donuts, a sea monster called Homerzilla (Homer) wakes up and destroys the city.
 The scene cuts to the present time, where executives are watching the black-and-white Homerzilla film, stating that it is so bad that it deserves a remake.
 Two years later, they release Zilla, a total failure.
 They throw all the merchandising into the ocean, but the containers wake up the real Homerzilla and a message appears reporting that he will return as soon as people have forgotten about the last film.

 Telepaths of Glory

 In a parody of Chronicle, Bart, Lisa and Milhouse are walking through a forest.
 Bart scares Lisa with dead owls, and she hits Milhouse's nose with the camera, making him lose his balance and fall into a giant hole.
-Bart and Lisa decide to jump into the hole to rescue him, making all the three stuck inside of it with nuclear waste from the power plant.
-The radioactive goo explodes, sending all three of them back outside the hole.
+Bart and Lisa decide to jump into the hole to rescue him, leaving all three of them stuck inside of it with nuclear waste from the power plant.
+The radioactive goo explodes, sending them back outside the hole.
 When they wake up, Milhouse and Lisa discover that they have gained telekinesis, so they decide to use the powers for selfish purposes.
 Lisa only makes a few changes, but Milhouse goes mad with powers only to be struck by lightning.
-Lisa says she did not do it, making the family curious to discover who did this.
+Lisa says she did not do it, making the family curious to discover who did.
 The camera pans to reveal that Maggie also has telepathic powers, as she was using a radioactive rod as a pacifier.
 Maggie then uses her powers to benefit the world, such as turning Homerzilla into a larger Barney the Dinosaur before taking a nap while still floating in the air.
-The episode ends with Kang and Kodos on their spaceship, with Kang complaining that once again, they only have made a cameo appearance, despite Kodos admonishing him against it; before the show's producers proceed to reduce the aspect ratio from 16:9 to 4:3, much to Kodos' horror.
-Kang then says indignantly "Just 'cos it looks like season 4 doesn't make it season 4!"
+The episode ends with Kang and Kodos on their spaceship, with Kang complaining that once again, they only have made a cameo appearance, despite Kodos admonishing him against it; before the show's producers simply crop the video from 16:9 to 4:3, which shocks Kodos.
+Kang then yells "Just 'cos it looks like season 4 doesn't make it season 4!"